Couples seeking to recover joy

 The psychodynamic approach is ambitious in terms of scope and aims.
 Exploration of the past, including recent experience, is used in the service of understanding current behavioural and thought patterns and the quality of one’s emotional responses.

-Psychodynamic and Gestalt therapies tend to be longer term while ‘solution fused’ and CBT lend themselves better for briefer work.
-CBT is built around learning theory and behaviourism while ‘solution focused’ approaches draw on systemic models.
+Psychodynamic and Gestalt therapies tend to be longer term while ‘solution fused’ and CBT lend themselves better to briefer work.
+CBT is built around learning theory while ‘solution focused’ approaches draw on systemic models.